evesiphus/evesiphus.github.io/_teaching/2024-fall-teach-pssr.md

 ### Skills Developed:
 - Mastering mathematical concepts for information theory, signal processing, and network modeling.
-- Practical numerical modeling of systems and networks using Python or GNS3.
+- Practical numerical modeling of systems and networks using Python and GNS3.